RedPointGlobal/redpoint-rpi/docs/migration.md

 1. Copy custom template files (files not in the stock v7.6 chart) to the v7.7 `chart/templates/` directory.
 Review for compatibility with v7.7 values paths.
 2. For modified stock templates, diff your version against the [stock v7.6 templates](https://github.com/RedPointGlobal/redpoint-rpi/tree/release/v7.6/redpoint-rpi/templates) and apply your changes to the v7.7 versions.
-3. Many v7.6 template-level customizations (probes, resources, labels, annotations, security context) can now be set through values or the `advanced:` block — check values first before editing templates.
+3. Many v7.6 template-level customizations (probes, resources, labels, annotations, security context) can now be set directly through values — check values first before editing templates.

 ---